proxykitten/tableau-scripts/get-workbooks-script/README.md

 ## LIMITATION

-1. For now, the limitation is it can only fetch the workbook with maximum number 1000 per site.
+1. For now, the limitation is it can only fetch maximum 1000 workbooks per site.

 ## ENVIRONMENT